KACIFIC1 HIGH THROUGHPUT SATELLITE

 Ka-band frequency spectrum.
 The satellite, which launched in December 2019, streams low-cost, high-speed, reliable, and stable broadband via 56 powerful spot beams.
 Wide reaching coverage will

 extend over 25 countries in Asia Pacific with populations spread

 across their many islands, mountainous and rural regions.
 Utilising

-advanced ground segment technologies, Kacific1 will deliver fast
+advanced ground segment technologies, Kacific1 delivers fast

 internet speeds with a robust quality of service on a small user